 What conclusions should be drawn

-So, from all above-stated it is possible to makesome conclusions.
-If your age is already over 45 years, the menstrual cycle has become so irregular that you simply can not predict when the men will come on month, you are accompanied by constant hot flashes, often there is a cold sweat, and sometimes there are bleeding from the vagina, which are not accompanied by painful sensations, then, most likely, you entered the end of the menstrual cycle.
-It is recommended not to make a diagnosis on your own, but to visit your gynecologist, who will accurately determine the cause of such unpleasant first symptoms.
-Climax and its symptoms may be different.
+So, from all of the above we can concludesome conclusions.
+If you are already over 45 years old, your menstrual cycle has become so irregular that you simply cannot predict when your period will come, you are accompanied by constant hot flashes, cold sweat appears very often, and sometimes there is bleeding from the vagina, which is not accompanied by painful sensations, then, most likely, you have entered the phase of completion of the menstrual cycle.
+It is still recommended not to diagnose yourself, but to visit your gynecologist, who will accurately determine the cause of such unpleasant first symptoms.
+Menopause and its symptoms can be different.
 It is important to remember that menopause is a normal phenomenon.
-It's just a kind of transition from one life stage to another.
-To adequately meet such changes in the body, you need to prepare well.
-We wish good health!
+It is just a kind of transition from one stage of life to another.
+In order to worthily meet such changes in the body, you need to prepare well.
+We wish you good health!